cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

     - Failure: "HTTP/1.0 404 Not Found\r\n"
 - Followed by 0 or more response headers
 - Followed by an empty line
+    - "\r\n"
 - Followed by the content of the response
     - Ex: image file or HTML file

 We can see the contents of real HTTP requests using `netcat` by pretending to be either a web client or server.
+Our client and server won't actually work, since they simply recieve the incoming request but do nothing to process the request or reply.

 Let's first act as a web server.
 We tell `netcat` to open a server connection with `nc -l 10000`, and then in a web browser navigate to the URL with the